ECHO: A Framework for Inclusive Assistive Tech

 Culture is infrastructure too.

 Barriers aren't just physical.
-They're also historical, cultural, and aesthetic.
+They're historical, cultural, and aesthetic.
 Western assistive devices often reflect Western ideals of beauty and dignity, which can clash with local perceptions in places like Ghana.
 The result?
 Devices that erase rather than reflect the people who use them.

 Barriers aren't just physical.
-They're also historical, cultural, and aesthetic.
+They're historical, cultural, and aesthetic.
 Western assistive devices often reflect Western ideals of beauty and dignity, which can clash with local perceptions in places like Ghana.
 The result?
 Devices that erase rather than reflect the people who use them.

 Barriers aren't just physical.
-They're also historical, cultural, and aesthetic.
+They're historical, cultural, and aesthetic.
 Western assistive devices often reflect Western ideals of beauty and dignity, which can clash with local perceptions in places like Ghana.
 The result?
 Devices that erase rather than reflect the people who use them.

 Left: Standard walking canes in the US